 Top Ryde Early Learning welcomes children with additional needs and children of all races, religions and cultures, treating all children with equality, respect and consideration.
 All children have an equal right to use the Centre with our diversity, inclusion and equity policy.

 Parent Grievance / Complaints

-If you have any concerns regarding the care of your child please talk to the Director, Group Leader or Centre Management.
-If you like, you can raise your concerns annonymously via our 'communication/ suggestions' box located in the foyer.
+If you have any concerns regarding the care of your child please talk to the Director, Room Leader or Centre Management.
+If you like, you can raise your concerns anonymously via our 'communication/ suggestions’ box located in the foyer.
 We want to make this the best service for you and your family, we are only too happy to help!